cj-mills/christianjmills/_posts/2020-11-6-Barracuda-PoseNet-Tutorial-4.md

 title: Barracuda PoseNet Tutorial Pt.
 4
 layout: post
 toc: false
-description: This post covers how to perform inference with the PoseNet model.
+description: This post covers how to perform inference with the PoseNet model and process the output.
 categories: [unity, tutorial]
 hide: true
 search_exclude: false